 The Belgian PwC Technical Business Unit has two employer/employee representative institutions, the Works Council and the Health and Safety Committee, both of which represent the interests of our employees (including interim workers) who constitute 93% of our total headcount.
 The Works Council has six employee representatives (two from Assurance, two from TLS and two from IFS.
 In the last social elections, there were no candidates from Advisory).
 The TLT Partner member responsible for human capital is appointed as president.
 The Works Council needs to be informed/consulted in the event of major decisions impacting the firm and on employment conditions.
 The Works Council meets monthly and minutes are published.
-The same group of individuals also attends the monthly Health and Safety Committee Meetings, to which our internal prevention advisor is invited and at which topics regarding wellbeing, accidents at work, safety, etc. are discussed in relation to our employees (including interim workers).
+The same group of individuals also attends the monthly meetings of the Health and Safety Committee (which covers 100% of our total headcount), to which our internal prevention advisor is also invited and at which topics regarding wellbeing, accidents at work, safety, etc. are discussed in relation to our employees (including interim workers).
 Regular health and safety risk assessments are conducted for all of offices.

+neadcount has completed

-94.8% headcount has completed Sustainability Academy
+94.8% Sustainability Academy

 training modules

 headcount has completed

 80.1% Data & Analytics training

 modules

 of total workforce represented

 1000/ in formal joint management

 100% worker health and safety

 committees